unoplatform/uno.extensions/doc/Overview/Maui/MauiOverview.md

 ### Limitations and Known issues

-- Some controls like the ScrollView from .NET MAUI will not have the content property automatically recognized by the XAML compiler.
+- Some controls like the `ScrollView` from .NET MAUI will not have the `Content` property automatically recognized by the XAML compiler.
 As a result you will need to be more verbose with these controls like:
   ```xml
   <ScrollView>
     <ScrollView.Content>